IBM document processors: IBM 1203

 The IBM 1203 is a unit inscriber that can print numerals and special symbols on documents using magnetic ink.
 It is also an adding machine.
 It was manufactured by IBM Rochester.
 It was announced Mar 8, 1961 and withdrawn Nov 22, 1978.

 IBM 1206

 The IBM 1206 described either as a coder or encoder, was a CMC-7 inscriber.
 The Belgian GIRO Administration was using 26 of them in 1970, attached to Olympia adding machines.

 IBM 1260

 The IBM 1260 Electronic Inscriber was a proofing machine with eight stackers.
 It could inscribe documents as well as optionally endorse them.
 Three or five external stackers could optionally be added.
 It was manufactured by IBM Rochester until September 1971, although it remained available for rental for many years afterwards.

 It was approximately 3 x 6 x 3 ft.

 It was announced on July 1, 1965, and withdrawn on December 18, 1981.

-IBM 4723

-Announced by IBM in May 1982, the IBM 4723 Finance Communication Document Processor is a small desktop reader and inscriber that attached to IBM 3600 or IBM 4700 Banking controllers using the B-Loop connection method.

-It was developed by the IBM Nordic Laboratory in Lidingoe Sweden and manufactured by IBM in Greenock, UK.